 1. Marvel the tall Petronas Twin Tower

 Visit the iconic Petronas Twin Towers situated at the heart of Kuala Lumpur.
-This twin towers once held the title for “The Tallest Building in the World” from 1998 to 2004 and today still holds the title for “The Tallest Twin Towers in the World”.
+These twin towers once held the title for “The Tallest Building in the World” from 1998 to 2004 and today still hold the title for “The Tallest Twin Towers in the World”.
 It stands at 452 m tall with 88 floors in total.

-These cool and impressive towers were constructed with reinforced concrete, steel and glass facade.
-It is a spectacular sight for both daylight and after dark when the towers are lit with hundreds of lights which visible from all over Kuala Lumpur.
+These cool and impressive towers were constructed with reinforced concrete, steel, and glass facade.
+It is a spectacular sight for both daylight and after dark when the towers are lit with hundreds of lights visible from all over Kuala Lumpur.

-You can access to the first observation deck at 41st-floor to experience the walk on the Skybridge that connects both sides of the towers.
-Then, continue your way up to Level 86 (360 meters) and enjoy 360 degree panoramic city view.
+You can access the first observation deck on the 41st-floor to experience the walk on the Skybridge that connects both sides of the towers.
+Then, continue your way up to Level 86 (360 meters) and enjoy a 360-degree panoramic city view.
 Also, you can learn some quick facts about its architecture and city history.

-Tips: Do make a booking in advance for the tickets due to limited tickets for each time slots [visit website].
+Tips: Do make a booking in advance for the tickets due to limited tickets for each time slot [visit website].

 Getting There: Get off at the KLCC Station on LRT Kelana Jaya Line or the last stop of the free Green GOKL City Bus.
 There is also KL Hop-On Hop-Off bus and you can alight at KLCC Stop.
-The entrance of the tower is located about 10 minutes walk from those stations
+The entrance of the tower is located about a 10-minute walk from those stations

 2. Walk around KLCC Garden

 After completing the visit to the twin towers, take a walk or just relax in this 50-acre KLCC garden located just right outside the luxury shopping mall, Suria KLCC.
 This is the perfect spot to view the towers and other tall skyscrapers around.
-The lake is surrounded by green trees, tropical plants and kids playground.
+The lake is surrounded by green trees, tropical plants, and a kids’ playground.